Surbiton railway station: History

 The main goods yard finally closed in 1971 with all localised freight operations then being moved to the nearby goods yard at Tolworth on the Chessington branch.
 The former goods yard site at Surbiton ultimately became the main station car park although some land was also subsequently developed into residential flats.
 One of the two 'up' sidings remains in place and still sees occasional use with civil engineering stock.

 A major incident occurred on 4 July 1971 when a freight train derailed on the points at the London end of platforms 3 & 4.
 Unaware of the incident, the driver continued through the station with the result that two derailed wagons eventually toppled over south of the platforms and obstructed the down fast through line.
 At the same time, a down express passed through the station and collided with the derailed wagons at a speed that caused the front of the express to derail and topple over.
 The leading coach finally came to rest as it struck the road bridge that passes under the line south of the station.
 There were no fatalities and the cause of the initial derailment was eventually attributed to overloading of some of the ballast wagons in the freight train which resulted in buffer locking when the train initially left Clapham Junction yard that day.

-The front ticket office at Surbiton is open seven days a week.
+In October 2021, Network Rail commenced work to relieve congestion by adding a new deck and staircase to the footbridge at the London end of Platforms 3 and 4.
+The work was officially completed on 17 May 2024.

 Services

-South Western Railway operate all services at Surbiton using Class 450 and 455 EMUs.
-Until 2022, Class 456 trains were often attached to the latter to form ten carriage trains, but these units were withdrawn on 17th January with the introduction of a new timetable.
+South Western Railway primarily operate services at Surbiton using Class 450, 455, and 701 EMUs, with some early morning and late evening Class 444 services.
+Until 2022, Class 456 trains were often attached to Class 455 trains to form ten-carriage trains, but these units were withdrawn on 17 January with the introduction of a new timetable.

 The station is served by both inner and outer suburban South Western Railway services.

-The typical off-peak service in trains per hour is:
+The typical off-peak service in trains per hour (tph) is: